Quantum Speedup for Graph Sparsification, Cut Approximation and Laplacian Solving: Introduction and Summary

 In their breakthrough work on Laplacian solvers, Spielman and Teng~\cite{spielman2011spectral} strengthened the notion of cut sparsifiers to so-called \emph{spectral sparsifiers}.
 Rather than preserving the cut structure, these reweighted subgraphs preserve the spectral structure or \emph{quadratic form} of the Laplacian associated to the graph.
 More specifically, $H$ is an $\epsilon$-spectral sparsifier of $G$ if

 with $L_H$ and $L_G$ the Laplacian matrices associated to $H$ resp.~$G$.
 Since the value of any cut can be expressed as a quadratic form in the Laplacian, any spectral sparsifier is necessarily a cut sparsifier.
 More importantly it implies that Laplacian systems, which are linear systems in the graph Laplacian, can be approximately solved using the Laplacian of the sparsified graph.
 Similar to the case for cut sparsifiers, Spielman and Teng showed the existence and $\tO(m)$-time construction of $\epsilon$-spectral sparsifiers with $\tO(n/\epsilon^2)$ edges.
-This formed a critical cornerstone of their $\tO(m)$-time solver for Laplacian systems, and the string of results and algorithms that followed it, commonly referred to as the ``Laplacian paradigm''~\cite{teng2010laplacian}.
-Some examples among these are faster algorithms for learning~\cite{zhu2003semi,zhou2005learning}, computer vision and image processing~\cite{koutis2011combinatorial}, spectral clustering~\cite{vishnoi2013lx,orecchia2012approximating} and computing random walk properties~\cite{cohen2016faster}.
+This formed a critical cornerstone of their $\tO(m)$-time solver for Laplacian systems (and faster solvers in later papers, see e.g.~\cite{jambulapati2021ultrasparse}), and the string of results and algorithms that followed it, commonly referred to as the ``Laplacian paradigm''~\cite{teng2010laplacian}.
+Some examples among these are faster algorithms for learning~\cite{zhu2003semi,zhou2005learning}, computer vision and image processing~\cite{koutis2011combinatorial}, spectral clustering~\cite{vishnoi2013lx,orecchia2012approximating}, computing random walk properties~\cite{cohen2016faster}, and most recently the breakthrough almost-linear time algorithm for maximum flow and other flow problems \cite{chen2022maximum}.
 The sparsification results of Spielman and Teng were later refined most notably by Spielman and Srivastava~\cite{spielman2011graph} and Batson, Spielman and Srivastava~\cite{batson2012twice}.
 In \cite{batson2012twice}, the existence of spectral sparsifiers with only $O(n/\epsilon^2)$ edges was proved, which later inspired the resolution of the famous Kadison-Singer problem by Marcus, Spielman and Srivastava~\cite{marcus2015interlacing}.